cgencer/EQueue-docs/05-Components-MainBoard.md

 	- Leave a marker onto the axis,
 	- Take the emotile.
 - Whenever an emotile is picked up it has to be applied to the end of a queue or held as reserve (if not done yet).

 #### Marker Placement on the Axes

 The axes between the sections represent various personal motivations or tendencies; *The Eight Worldly Concerns*.
-Motivations increase with the discs we place.
+Motivations increase as markers get placed.
 Following rules apply to marker placement:
 - Placement is restricted to a decreasing number of players by level (e.g. 3 players on 1st level (inner), 2 players on 2nd level and 1 player on the 3rd (outer) level are allowed).
 - On any axis at any level, only one marker per player is allowed to occupy.
 - If the maximum of a space is reached, the marker has to be placed onto the next level and only the emotiles connected to the placed level are available.